Kuurkuma/Python_Real_estate_transaction_france_2014-2022/README.md

 - How major events (COVID pandemic, Ukrainian war) impact the real estate dynamic

 #### geographic
-- What are the regions/ departments with the most/the least transactions?
+- Which departments have the most/least transactions?
-- How the region affect the number of transactions ?
+- Which departments have the highest/lowest price per square metre?

 #### Property type
-- What kind of property is the most exchanged on the market?
+- Which properties are traded most frequently on the market?
-- How the number of rooms affect the property price?
--  What is the evolution of price based on type of building?
+- What is the trend in transactions by type of building?

-## Data types

-- check excel doc: Data manipulations report

 ## Limitations & Ethics